 🍳 Essential tools

 Do you want to know the secret to amazing fajitas?
-It’s the skillet!
-Think about how restaurants serve their fajitas… in a flaming hot skillet, yes?
+It’s the large skillet!
+Think about how restaurants serve their fajitas… in a sizzling skillet, yes?
 If you do the same at home by using a cast iron skillet, you’ll get that signature restaurant-style chicken that is juicy on the inside with a golden sear on the outside.

 You don’t even need a high-end cast iron to do the trick.
-My favorite set is this one from Walmart.
+My favorite 12-inch cast iron skillet (affiliate) has a double handle feature.
 They’re affordable, easy to clean, and last forever!

 Marinade

-Orange juice and lime juice: Use fresh squeezed whenever possible, especially of the lime juice.
+- Orange juice and lime juice: Use fresh squeezed whenever possible, especially the lime juice.
 Cartoned orange juice will work fine if that’s what you have.

-Bell peppers: Use a variety of colors!
+- Bell peppers: Use a variety of colorful peppers!
+Red, green, yellow, or orange are all perfect.
 Remove the seeds and cut into ½ inch slices.

-Toppings: Cheese, cilantro, lime, avocado, sour cream, lettuce, salsa and/or pico de gallo.
+- Toppings for fajitas: Shredded cheese, fresh cilantro, diced tomatoes, fresh lime juice, guacamole, sour cream, lettuce, salsa and/or pico de gallo.

 - Marinate the chicken.
 Start by whisking all the marinade ingredients together.
-Place your sliced chicken in a bag, then pour the marinade on top.
+Place your sliced boneless skinless chicken breasts in a bag, then pour the marinade on top.
 Seal the bag and agitate it to coat the chicken.
 Then let it marinate for at least 6 hours-overnight, or freeze it.

 - Drain the meat.
 Before cooking, drain the chicken in a strainer.
 Allow the marinade to drain thoroughly.
 This helps prevent soggy chicken.

 - Cook the veggies.
-Add ½ tablespoon of oil to a cast iron skillet and heat over high heat until very hot.
+Add ½ tablespoon oil to a cast iron skillet (affiliate) and place on the stove top over high heat until very hot.
 Add the onions, bell peppers, salt, and pepper to the skillet and cook for 5-7 minutes.
 The veggies should be tender with plenty of charred spots.
 Remove from the pan and set aside.

-- Cook the meat.
-Add another tablespoon of oil to the pan and allow it to get hot.
-Still over high heat, add half of the drained chicken and sear, stirring occasionally, until cooked through, about 5 minutes.
+- How to make fajitas sizzle.
+Add another tablespoon of oil to the hot skillet and allow it to get hot.
+Still over high heat, add half of the drained chicken to the fajita pan and sear, stirring occasionally, until cooked through, about 5 minutes.
+You should hear that nice sizzle sound if the cast iron pan is hot enough and the meat was drained thoroughly.
 Remove the meat from the skillet and repeat with the second half.

 - Mix and serve.
 Add the veggies back into the skillet with the chicken and toss with tongs.
 Then serve with tortillas and toppings.